Installing OS in a virtual machine from an ISO image

 Redirecting traffic to a virtual machine

-The virtual machine runs in a Kubernetes cluster, so directing network traffic is similar to directing traffic to pods.
+The virtual machine operates within a Kubernetes cluster, so directing network traffic to it is similar to routing traffic to pods.
+To route network traffic to a virtual machine, Kubernetes uses a standard mechanism — the Service resource, which selects target objects using labels selectors.

 apiVersion: virtualization.deckhouse.io/v1alpha2